 When considering future food supply, plant-based protein is one of the most important food resources.
 Since the 1960s, the Fuji Oil Group has continued to develop a diverse range of soy protein ingredients, and it has maintained the top share of the Japanese market for many years.
-Moving forward, we will continue to make social contributions by creating high-valueadded products that help to resolve social issues and respond to the needs of consumers.
+Moving forward, we will continue to make social contributions by creating high-value-added products that help to resolve social issues and respond to the needs of consumers.
 The direction of our business strategy is to expand the functional ingredients business and to achieve surprisingly delicious foods with plant-based ingredients.

 Soluble soy polysaccharides, one of our mainstay products, are a functional agent made from okara (fibrous bean curd residue), which is produced during the soy protein manufacturing process.
 Moving forward, we will strengthen our soy protein ingredients business through expansion outside of Japan.
 As the movement of people around the world returns to normal, and the number of foreign visitors to Japan recovers, there is an urgent need to enhance support for people with dietary requirements by providing plant-based foods.
-The Group offers a variety of products, such as Prime Soy Meat, plant-based dashi (MIRA-Dashi®), and plant-based butter (Soy Lait Beurre), to help a diverse range of people enjoy delicious, satisfying meals made from plant-based ingredients.
+The Group offers a variety of products, such as Prime Soy Meat, plant-based dashi (MIRA-Dashi®\), and plant-based butter (Soy Lait Beurre), to help a diverse range of people enjoy delicious, satisfying meals made from plant-based ingredients.
 By offering a full lineup of products, we will make plant-based foods familiar to everyone.
-Plant-based soup stock based on MIRACORE® technology products across segments to build a customer base and strong relations in various segments of the food industry.
-We are capable of providing proposals that are not limited by specific application or market.